divblox/divblox.github.io/advanced-training-exercise.md

 }
 ```

-Secondly, we need to make sure that if we delete any notes, we do not accidently leave behind any orphaned files/images.
+Secondly, we need to make sure that if we delete any notes, we do not accidentally leave behind any orphaned files/images.
 This is done using Divblox's `doBeforeDeleteActions()` function.

 ```php
 public function doBeforeDeleteActions($EntityToUpdateObj = null) {